palewire/first-pull-request/docs/framework.md

 [![github.com/palewire/cummings.ee](_static/img/cummings-repo.png)](https://github.com/palewire/cummings.ee)

 Everything is arranged according to the specifications of the “framework” employed by the site's creators.
 What's a framework?
 Nothing more than fancy name for a set of software tools designed to work together.
-It can take dozens of different tricks to put a website together.
+It can take dozens of different tricks to assemble a website.
 Frameworks aim to make the challenge easier by curating an array of tools into a simplified arrangement that saves time, like a tool belt.

 Some frameworks are more popular than others.
 The programming languages and the details vary, but the fundamentals are almost all the same.
 Other examples include [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) or [Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) or [React](https://en.wikipedia.org/wiki/React_(JavaScript_library)).